Development team

 • XP creates highly collaborative teams, with clear guidelines for members to continuously collaborate and respond to each other, thus boosting high productivity.

-• There is also equal commitment and participation by both the client and the development team throughout the life of the project.
+• There is also equal commitment and participation by both the client and the development team throughout the project.

 Downsides:

-• XP projects are most effective when there is interaction and face-to-face meetings, and are difficult to do without the customer’s presence on the development team.
+• XP projects are most effective when interaction and face-to-face meetings are difficult to do without the customer’s presence on the development team.

 • The development team usually solves problems through group discussions and does not use too much documentation, which can make ongoing changes impossible to accurately document and difficult to track.